sdam-elte/data-exp-vis-2022/README.md

 ### Where to work on the assignments?
 https://k8plex-edu.elte.hu/hub is where the notebooks will be handed out.
 It is available for all students with a valid **Neptun** or **caesar** account.
 Once you run your notebook server you will find a folder with the course material.
 The notebooks will be available in this Github repository as well.
 We will explain how to use this portal on the first lecture.
-The Kooplex Edu platform is accessible externally as well.
+The K8plex Edu platform is accessible externally as well.
 In case there is any problem with the portal you can run a notebook server locally on any other computer and upload your work later.

 ### Grading